WillbyH/StuffCounter/README.md

 Get a list of everything in your park with the amount.

 ### Put the StuffCounter.js file in your plugins folder.
+*You could use AdvancedStuffCounter too, read below for more information*

 This plugin will give you a list of all tracks, scenary, tiles, peeps, cars, and of course ducks in a list with the amount of that thing listed next to it.
 You may sort these by the amount or by the name of the thing.